p-vasilev/jarsoft-test/README.md

 After these two steps, a jar should be located in the `target` directory
 This jar can be launched with `java -jar target/test-0.0.1-SNAPSHOT.jar`
-The app will try to connect to MySQL db at localhost:3306, so make sure that it is running
+The app will try to connect to MySQL database named `db` at localhost:3306, so make sure that it is running (you can change the connection options in `application.properties`)

 If you want to run tests, you will need a docker-machine environment.
-To run tests execute `mvn test` (or drop `-Dmaven.test.skip` from the install command)
+To run tests execute `mvn test` (or drop `-Dmaven.test.skip` from the install command earlier)